StanfordASL/NASA_ULI_Xplane_Simulator/src/README.md

     - saves model and loss at `SCRATCH_DIR/DNN_train_taxinet`
     - play with the model architecture, optimizer, etc. based on your custom application!

+- STEP 1: `python3 train_DNN/test_final_DNN.py`
+    - tests a trained model in 'model/' from an example run on the test dataset
+    - compares with a random set of weights
+    - it is up to you to fine-tune and validate your model based on your application

 - UTILITIES:
     - `model_taxinet.py`
         - resnet-18 DNN, works fairly well